ovh/docs/pages/cloud/dedicated/kernel_netboot/guide.en-ca.md

 ### Boot from Rescue mode
-To start your server in rescue mode, you must first connect to your [Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
+To start your server in rescue mode, you must first connect to your [Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}

-Go to the `Dedicated`{.action} section, `Dedicated Servers`{.action} on the left-hand column, then select your server in the list.
+Go to the `Server`{.action} section, `Dedicated Servers`{.action} on the left-hand column, then select your server in the list.

 In the tab `Server Status`{.action}, section `General Information`{.action}, click `Edit`{.action} on the Boot line.